DrieStone/TeslaData-Widget/README.md

 * sentry mode on
 * sleeping, idle, driving indicator
 * time since the data was retreived from the car (respects TeslaFi sleep)
+* map location of the car's current position

 ## Themes